GeekNoob04/Spotify-Clone/README.md

 3. Commit your changes: `git commit -m "Add your feature"`
 4. Push to the branch: `git push origin feature/your-feature-name`
 5. Open a Pull Request.

-## 📝 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## 📬 Contact

-For questions or suggestions, please contact the project maintainer at [your-email@example.com](mailto:your-email@example.com).

 ## 💖 Thanks